 Beginning Steps of Protein Digestion

-Unlike starches, the stomach is where a lot of the “breakdown” steps happens with protein.
-As we all know, it’s the low pH of the stomach that does the majority of the work.
+Unlike starches, the stomach is where a lot of the “breakdown” steps happen with protein.
+It’s the low pH of the stomach that does the majority of the work.
 The acid that’s secreted from the wall of the stomach is hydrochloric acid.
 This acid denatures the protein.

 What is Denaturing the Protein?

 Let me first explain that different amino acids join together, some of which like water and some that don’t.
 Imagine a rope that is in a liquid environment and all the sides of the amino acids that dislike water fold toward the middle.
-Meanwhile, the sides of the rope that “like” water stay on the outside.
+Meanwhile, the sides of the rope that “like” water remain on the outside.
 The rope then crumbles into a ball shape.

 Now you need a hot or acidic environment to unravel (i.e. “denature”) that rope.
-That’s where the hydrochloric acid in the stomach comes into play!
+That’s where hydrochloric acid in the stomach comes into play!

 This acid first unravels (denatures) the rope and activates pepsin.
 Pepsin is an enzyme which begins to break the unraveling rope into smaller pieces of rope.
 We call these smaller pieces of rope polypeptides.